Aman-Gangwar103/UnsplashAssignment/README.md

 2. Extract the Folder:
    Extract the downloaded zip file to a location of your choice on your computer.

-3. Open the Project in Android Studio
+3. Open the Project in Android Studio:
    Launch Android Studio.
    Click on File -> Open and navigate to the location where you extracted the folder.
    Select the folder and click Open.